nhdchicken/nhd-colab/README.md

 In this case we do the following

-1. patch the _model.py_ file with changes to make it compatible with the TensorFlow version on Colab
+1. Patch the model and utils files
-2. install the mask-rcnn python requirements
+1. install the mask-rcnn python requirements
-3. install the mask-rcnn which is used the notebook
+2. install the mask-rcnn which is used the notebook

+See below for more information about patching.

 ### Initializing Components